BARATZL/real-estate-images/README.md

-# realestateimages
+# real-estate-images
 This repository contains CNN architecture to determine if images of apartments are real.
+Fake images when searching for apartments are not just a nuisance-- they could very well encourage a user to look somewhere else for their search.
+By building a neural network model that can identify whether an image is real or fake, websites hosting properties up for rent or sale can reduce said friction and keep users happy.